CodaMail

 True Privacy in Action

-Consider these real-world scenarios where zero-access encryption protects you:
+Consider these real-world scenarios where zero-access storage encryption protects you:

 • Account Compromise: If someone gains access to your email account, they'll only see encrypted messages they can't read